3/30/11

 The Valley Music Directory came out of 69 Long Plain Road in Amherst in 1987.
 While I was raking on the verge of Wilbraham Road somebody threw a little brown Seagrams VO bottle at me.

 Efrem A. Gordon is the best lawyer in the city, period.
 He has two Harvard degrees and takes tough cases that help little people.
 Eugene B. Berman is another grand old man, the dean of Springfield bankruptcy lawyers.
-I am the foremost authority in the world on legal poetry and anecdotes in the Common Law tradition.
-My practice is limited solely to research in law and literature and legal bibliography but especially legal poetry and anecdotes.

 So the Pope's funeral was a very handsome spectacle.
 They even mentioned that the World Methodist somebody was there.
 Too bad the American delegation contained no American Catholics such as, for instance, Senator Kennedy.
-At one point I saw Bush standing, shifting his weight from leg to leg, restless, a tomboy never taught proper behavior.
+At one point I saw President Bush standing, shifting his weight from leg to leg, restless, a tomboy never taught proper behavior.

 Eamon called to ask if I'd heard that Ryan is suing the museums.
 Eamon said that Linda Melconian had art on loan from the Quadrangle, the Mayor's Office had art on loan from the Quad, Superintendent Negroni had art on loan from the Quad.
 Does anybody know if it ever came back?
 Jack Hess says that the Science Building once had "a lot of Indian stuff piled up in the basement."
 Hess gave me the address of former Quad employee Melanie Solomon who "hated Carvalho because he didn't know what he was doing."
 Says that when they did the inventory in 2001 they "couldn't find half the stuff."
 When she sought information she was turned against as a troublemaker and boat rocker.
 I sent her a letter and postcards.